sshuair/awesome-gis/README.md

 ### C Sharp
 - [ArcBruTile](https://github.com/ArcBruTile/ArcBruTile) - ArcBruTile displays a collection of maps in ArcGIS Pro 2.0 and ArcMap 10.0 - 10.6.
+- [ArcGIS Maps SDK for Unity](https://developers.arcgis.com/unity/) -  Plugin that gives you access to real-world maps and 3D content in ArcGIS.
 - [Bing Maps REST Toolkit](https://github.com/Microsoft/BingMapsRESTToolkit) - This is a portable class library which makes it easy to access the Bing Maps REST services from .NET.
 - [Bing Maps Spatial Data Services Toolkit](https://github.com/Microsoft/BingMapsSDSToolkit) - This toolkit makes it easy to use the Bing Maps Spatial Data Services (SDS) in .NET.
 - [Bing Maps WPF SDK ](https://msdn.microsoft.com/en-us/library/hh750210.aspx) - The Bing Maps WPF API.